calccrypto/OpenPGP/README.txt

 functions needed, such as encrypt (#include "encrypt.h") and decrypt (#include "decrypt.h").

-The /exec/main.cpp file provides a simple text-based user interface, which can be used as examples on how to use the functions.
+The exec/main.cpp file provides a simple text-based user interface, which can be used as examples on how to use the functions.
 A lot of the output was based on/inspired by pgpdump.net and GPG.

-The main data types PGP, Packet, Subpacket, and S2K have the four standard functions: read, show, raw, and write.
+The main data types PGP, Packet, Subpacket, and S2K have the six standard functions: read, show, raw, and write.
     read  - reads data without the respective header information